 c) it has not relied upon any statement, representation, warranty, guarantee, condition, advice, recommendation, information, assistance or service provided or given by ComAp or anyone on its behalf, or apparently on its behalf, in respect of Products and/or Services, other than those that are expressly contained in the Agreement.

 12.1.
 Contracting Parties are obliged to take maximum precautions to prevent the negative impacts of force majeure on provided supplies and try to prevent them in the greatest possible extent.

 12.2.
 A breach of an obligation does not occur provided that the breach was caused by an obstacle that is i) independent of the will of the Contracting Parties ii) the obstacle was not predictable at the time of concluding the Agreement and iii) it could not be averted or overcome by the will of the Contracting Parties.
-The liability is excluded for the duration of the obstacle, unless a complete cessation of the subject of the performance due to arising circumstances and/or a delay in performance of terminated (fixed) contracts and authorized party insists on the fulfillment of the agreed terms (or disagrees with alternative performance).
+The liability is excluded for the duration of the obstacle.
+If the force majeure continues for more than 30 business days, the Contracting Party which was not directly impacted by the force majeure may terminate the Agreement by notice with immediate effect.
 In such a case the liability of the Contracting Parties is fully excluded.

 12.3.
 Force majeure is considered, including but not limited to:

-12.3.1. war, civil unrest and revolution, pirate attacks, political upheavals, natural disasters (floods, earthquakes, volcanic eruptions, tsunamis, hurricanes, fires, storms, etc.), boycotts, embargoes and other restrictions from the authorities, terrorist attacks, epidemics.
+- 12.3.1. war, civil unrest and revolution, pirate attacks, political upheavals, natural disasters (floods, earthquakes, volcanic eruptions, tsunamis, hurricanes, fires, storms, etc.), boycotts, embargoes and other restrictions from the authorities, terrorist attacks, epidemics, pandemics.

 12.4.
 Denial of export or import permits necessary for the provision of performance is not considered as force majeure.